Skip to main content

 LimitValue

-Maximum file size50 KB
+Maximum file size50 MB

 Batch size100 rows at a time (processed in the background)